-Leamington Spa is a great place to study.
-It is a beautiful Regency town with plenty to offer students.
+Leamington Spa is a great place to study, as it is a beautiful Regency town with plenty to offer students.
 It is cosmopolitan without being overwhelmed by large numbers of international students.

-We can offer a wide range of high quality English language courses which all have a great deal of flexibility.
-As well as our ever increasingly popular Summer Camp for children we are open all year round with Closed Group Programmes for schools and colleges and One to One and Small Group Courses for Adult Courses.
+We can offer a wide range of high-quality English language courses which all have a great deal of flexibility.
+As well as our popular Summer Camp for children we also offer Closed Group Programmes for schools and colleges and One to One and Small Group Courses for children and adults all year round.

 The adult courses include tuition in General, Business English and Examination Preparation.
 Courses can be combined to extend the number of hours of study and we run Family Courses during the Summer Camp and by request at other times of the year.

-We understand that it is difficult to find flights that perfectly fit in with our schedule and so we will accommodate students arriving and departing at different times although this will result in slightly higher accommodation costs to the students.
-We would remind you however that students feel more comfortable if they start their courses on the same day as all the others.
+It is understandable that flights don’t always perfectly fit in with our schedule and so we will accommodate students arriving and departing at different times although this will result in slightly higher accommodation costs to the students.
+However, we would remind you that students feel more comfortable if they start their courses on the same day as all the others.

 No, students can book airport transfers with us but are welcome to make their own arrangements if they wish.

-Students will be met by a bus, minibus or taxi by a representative of The Heart of England Language School They are then taken to a central meeting point for host families for groups or directly to their host family’s house for individuals.
+Students will be met by a bus, minibus or taxi by a representative of The Heart of England Study Programmes.
+They are then taken to a central meeting point for host families for groups or directly to their host family’s house for individuals.